WELCOME TO MY PAGE SSG PURIRAN u.s. ARMY RECRUITER SAN JOSE, CA

 The bottom line is this: If you live within your means after you retire and avoid blowing your money, your retirement benefits will be more than enough to support you and your family.
 So why not consider it?
 The Army offers a pathway to financial security and early retirement that many people overlook.
 Think about it—it could be one of the best decisions you ever make.

 Let me cut to the chase—if you’re feeling scared or hesitant to leave home, I get it.
-But let me paint you a picture: Imagine posting pics of yourself in Hawaii or Europe, sipping mimosas on the beach.
+Let me paint you a picture: Imagine posting pics of yourself in Hawaii or Europe, sipping mimosas on the beach.
 Oh, and breezing through the airport with free checked bags, skipping TSA with PreCheck, and getting bumped to first class whenever there’s space.
 Sounds pretty good, right?

 Look, I get that it’s intimidating to step out of your comfort zone, but here’s the thing—scared money don’t make money.
 If you stay stuck at home, you’re never going to know what opportunities are out there.